 The portion of the GR-34 we walked was primarily in Finistère, the westernmost department in France and one of the three departments that make up the historic region of Brittany.

 The French TGV, or high-speed rail, connects to Rennes from most anywhere in Europe.
 From Rennes, a local train goes to the Morlaix gare, or train station, from where there is a direct bus to Roscoff.
 Lorient has a TGV connection back to Paris.

 The GR-34 is very well marked with the traditional red and white GR stripes and was very easy to follow.
 We could almost have done the entire walk without a map.
 However, a map was very useful for when we occasionally missed a waymark, when we frequently went off route for food, and for choosing our own alternate routings.
 There are many other trails that intersect with and sometimes overlap the GR-34, so the trail signs are occasionally a bit confusing.

 The GR-34 as indicated on the IGN map, the waymarks on the ground, and the track that we downloaded did not always align exactly.
 This is often the case as trails get rerouted over time and we simply choose the option that looked most appealing, generally following the waymarks on the ground.
 We were not attempting to walk the entire “official” GR-34 and so while we used the route as a baseline we modified our walk as needed.
-The map shows the route that we walked, and the Caltopo file also includes the downloaded reference gpx data.
+The map shows the route that we walked, and the Caltopo file also includes our downloaded reference gpx data.

 We often left the waymarked trail for short distances to stay closer to the water.
-The GR-34 is designed to be passable at the highest tides but we could frequently stay closer to the sea than the waymarks indicated as only the highest tides will completely block a beach; doing this often allowed us to avoid walking on the road.
+The GR-34 is designed to be passable at the highest tides but we could frequently stay closer to the sea than the waymarks indicated as only the highest tides will completely block a beach; doing this often allowed us to avoid walking on an inland road.